kallaway/100-days-of-code/log.md

 Today, I'm not very proud of myself because i don't think i did much because i've a lot to do plus school starts tomorrow and i had a lot of preparations to do.
 I really hope i'll be able my time, school and the challenge.
 **Link(s) to work**:

+### Day 8: September 13, 2021

+**Today's Progress**: Made the mage of my tribute page responsive and more styling to the page.

+**Thoughts**
+I'm feeling confident, I feel good, not too stressed.
+I've realised a progress in my programming and I am also getting better at usin github.
+Each day i'm getting closer to getting my responsive web design certification on freeCodeCamp.

+**Link(s) to work**:[Tribute Page](https://github.com/nalowageena654/Tribute-Page1)